LaunchYourVibe

 title="" alone doesn't count: it's not announced reliably

-LaunchYourVibe A-14
+LAUNCHYOURVIBE A-14

 The accessible name is what screen readers announce.
 For icon-only buttons the visual label is the icon: which is meaningless to AT.
 Pick the strategy that fits: aria-label for standalone icons, visually-hidden text when you need translatable strings, aria-labelledby when a visible label exists nearby.